llttugraz/moodle-local_oer/README.md

 A task is running regularly and create snapshots of files marked for release.
 The release cycle can be configured in settings (see `local_oer | next_upload_window`).
 Predefined values can be selected (like Daily, Monthly etc..) or a custom setting is made (like 15.02;10.07 - this will then run every year on the given dates).

 When the pull service is active the newest releases can be requested on `https://*yourmoodledomain*/local/oer/public_metadata.php`.
 It also includes links to the files.

+# Views

+* GUI to edit and release files per course: `{yourmoodledomain}/local/oer/views/main.php?id={courseid}` - Can be found in every course in the course settings.
+* Maintain (dis)allowance of use: `{yourmoodledomain}/local/oer/views/manage.php` - Can be found in the administration settings
+* Releases: `{yourmoodledomain}/local/oer/views/releasehistory.php` - Can be found in the administration settings
+* Logs and errors: `{yourmoodledomain}/local/oer/views/log.php` - Can be found in the administration settings
+* Settings: `{yourmoodledomain}/admin/settings.php?section=local_oer` - Can be found in the administration settings
+* Time settings: `{yourmoodledomain}/local/oer/views/time_config.php` - Can be found in the administration settings

 # Metadata